Fireblossom/magma/README.md

 One day Sherry reminded me that there was a workshop on document understanding.
 At that time I was thinking of writing a GPT-style model that would give hints about sources in sentence keywords (in the form of keyword#1234.5678 with arxiv id).
-This idea was later scrapped because add the id suffix meant we had to add millions of new tokens in the tokenizer (it originally had only ~50,000)
+This idea was later scrapped because add the id suffix meant we had to add millions of new tokens in the tokenizer (it originally has only ~50,000)

 Then one day Elena showed me a new model from Facebook, which was trained from many papers.
 It had the ability to infer the reference source from the article.